Kayvawn/Python-projects/README.md

 # Python-projects
-Personal projects/tasks with python
-Mainly for scripts that I find challenged me in some aspect
+Personal projects/tasks with python, mainly for scripts that I find challenged me in some aspect